 Delhi: Eight-year-old girl allegedly raped by two minors, admitted to ICU

-The police have registered a case under Indian Penal Code sections that provide punishment for kidnapping and rape.
+The police have registered a case under Indian Penal Code sections that provide punishment for kidnapping and rape, and have apprehended the boys.

-An eight-year-old was allegedly raped by two boys aged 11 and 12 in North East Delhi, The Indian Express reported on Tuesday.
+Two boys, aged 11 and 12, allegedly raped an eight-year-old in North East Delhi, The Indian Express reported on Tuesday.

 The girl sustained severe injuries and was admitted to the intensive care unit of a hospital.
 She is said to have bled profusely.